deltachat/deltachat-android/FAQ.md

 **To whom can I write?**

-- With MailApp, you can write to users using MailApp - or any other existing e-mail-client.
+- With $message, you can write to users using $message - or any other existing e-mail-client.
 This is one of the biggest differences to other messengers: there is no need for the receiver to install the same app as yours.